openleb/openleb.github.io/README.md

-openleb.github.io
+openleb.io Website
 =================

-This is the ront facing website for http://openleb.io
+openleb.io is a shared commons of data and tools for Lebanon made by the public for use by the public.
+This repository builds the front facing website for http://openleb.io

 ## Contributing